NO-GI NATIONALS registrations open now: https://sjjfnz.smoothcomp.com/en/event/10479

 Tibor (Tiby) Matus

 Former Skittles player, turned Jiu-Jitsu practitioner, after he moved to New Zealand in 2007.
-Tibor Matus was born and bred in Hungary, but became fully accomplished professionally on Waiheke Island.
+Brown Belt Tibor Matus was born and bred in Hungary, but became fully accomplished professionally on Waiheke Island.
 He has been training with Tukaha Waiheke since 2011 , and has immersed himself and others into the No Gi form of grappling.
 Tibor strongly believes that combining a regular practise and learning the philosophy behind 'the gentle art' can help people to become better human beings.

 David Teehan

 Father of four - scuba diver - sailor- landscaper.
-Born in Aotearoa, David has lived 24 years on Waiheke Island having returned from living overseas for 12 years, 5 of those travelling extensively throughout Africa.
+Born in Aotearoa, Brown Belt David has lived 24 years on Waiheke Island having returned from living overseas for 12 years, 5 of those travelling extensively throughout Africa.
 Originally a boxer - 2x Auckland Jnr Middleweight champ- New Zealand Jnr middleweight champ, and part of the New Zealand junior boxing team - David stumbled upon Jiu Jitsu when teaching a boxing lesson to a friend.
 From the first introduction to the gentle art of jiu jitsu, he co-founded TuKaha Waiheke and has competed in three Pan Pacific Jiu Jitsu championships held in Melbourne, New Zealand Nationals, and Wellington Open.
 Jiu Jitsu for me has enabled David to maintain a level of flexibility and fitness, whilst having fun.
 His fundamentals class focuses on cardio, flexibility, perfecting techniques through correct drilling, and street self defence.